 Boilers are expensive.
-Expensive to install, expensive to repair, expensive to replace.
+Expensive to install, costly to repair, and expensive to replace.
 Even minor faults can cost you in the hundreds to get fixed.

-Boilers tend to catch people off-guard by breakdown down out of the blue.
-According to a study by Which?, four out of 10 boilers need to be repaired within the first six years of operation.
+Boilers tend to catch people off-guard by breaking down out of the blue.
+According to a study by Which? four out of 10 boilers must be repaired within the first six years of operation.
 The result can be painful and expensive, not to mention leave you and your loved ones in the cold.

 Who needs boiler cover?

-If you’ve recently had a new boiler installed, you probably won’t need cover yet as it should protected by the manufacturer’s warranty.
+If you’ve recently installed a new boiler, you probably won’t need cover yet as it should be protected by the manufacturer’s warranty.

 Why should you consider boiler cover?

+Convenience.
 We all have busy lives.
-The last thing you want when faced with a stressful home emergency is spending hours trying to find a trusted, skilled, qualified and reliable engineer that’s local to you with availability.
+The last thing you want when faced with a stressful home emergency is to spend hours trying to find a trusted, skilled, qualified and reliable engineer who’s local to you with available.

 Things to look out for when considering boiler cover

-- • Most plans won’t cover boilers more than seven years.
+- Most plans won’t cover boilers for more than seven years.
 If yours is much older, you may want to consider comparing the cost of the cover to buying a new boiler.